the-king-group/documentation/pages/Tutorials/Tutorials.md

 ---
 layout: default
-title: Code Tutorials
+title: Tutorials
 nav_order: 3
 ---

 # Tutorials

-This section includes code tutorials for the various code you may need as you work on projects.
+This section includes tutorials for the various code you may need as you work on projects.